A McCool Whitehead type theorem for finitely generated subgroups of $\mathsf{Out}(F_n)$: Introduction

-If one replaces $\sgs$ with the set $\cC$ of conjugacy classes of elements of $\f$, then this theorem is classical. \pref{item:T1W} is due to J.H.C.~Whitehead \cite{jhcw:equivalent, jhcw:certain}, \pref{item:T1M} is due to McCool \cite{jm:fp} and \pref{item:T1VFL} is due to Culler and Vogtmann \cite{cv:moduli}.
+If one replaces $\sgs$ with the set $\cC$ of conjugacy classes of elements of $\f$, then this theorem is classical: \pref{item:T1W} is due to J.H.C.~Whitehead \cite{jhcw:equivalent, jhcw:certain} (who also computes a finite generating set for the stabilizer of the elements); \pref{item:T1M} is due to McCool \cite{jm:fp}; and \pref{item:T1VFL} is due to Culler and Vogtmann \cite{cv:moduli}.

 Items \pref{item:T1W} and \pref{item:T1M} of Theorem~\ref{T1} were announced by Gersten \cite{sg:whitehead} and proved by Kalajd{\v{z}}ievski \cite{sk:gersten}.
 Gersten's result plays an important role in the solution \cite{fh:upg} of the conjugacy problem for UPG elements of $\Out(\f)$.
 A motivation for this paper was an accessible proof of Gersten's result from the point of view of Culler-Vogtmann's Outer space.